-review: Nikon 85mm f/1.4 G AF-S
+review: Nikon AF-S 85mm f/1.4 G

 My first impression already is that lens is even better than I anticipated …

-1. Focus speed
+1.)
+Focus speed

-I expected the new Nikon 85mm f1.4G(B&H), to focus faster, and it is!
+I expected the new Nikon 85mm f1.4G (affiliate), to focus faster, and it is!
 In using this lens on the D3, it felt like the lens was suddenly just in focus at the touch of the focus button.
 And it is quiet.
 Very impressive.
 If you’re used to the f1.4D buzzing sound as it focuses .. especially when it hunts a bit, then this new lens will be a real treat for you.
 It really is much much faster.
 This alone would’ve made it an automatic upgrade for me.

-2. Focus accuracy
+2.)
+Focus accuracy

 Better yet, while I frequently enough got miss-focused shots with the f1.4D during use on shoot, it would appear with this initial test that the f1.4G nails focus at f1.4 more often.